HCi Factsheet - ambulance cover

 Doctor explaining consent form to a man in a hospital bed » HCi

 It is perfectly reasonable for you to ask the doctor about the costs involved, including a clear statement of any out-of-pocket expenses, and to seek a second opinion if you think you need to.
+You can also ask your doctor or specialist if they will use HCi’s Access Gap Cover to help reduce, or eliminate, your out-of-pocket expenses.

 Have a look at our Member Guide for a checklist of questions you can ask your doctor or specialist to understand their fees and your options.
 Medical professionals can vary their prices, but our provider search can give you an indication of likely charges.